 Maxwell Gillingham-Ryan, founder of ApartmentTherapy.com, a site dedicated to space-challenged urbanites, understands the need for Dr. Sofa's business.
-"The city is made up of old buildings that over time have been chopped into smaller spaces," he said.
-"People are dealing with very awkward spaces."
+'The city is made up of old buildings that overtime have been chopped into smaller spaces,' he said.
+'People are dealing with very awkward spaces.

-What's more, New York apartment dwellers must grapple with a desire for standard furniture and the realities of small space, Gillingham-Ryan said.
-"People are caught between wanting to live here because they love the city, and wanting to have a big, comfy sofa," he said.
-"It's hard to have both."
+'People are caught between wanting to live here because they love the city, and wanting to have a big, comfy sofa,' he said.
+'It's hard to have both.'